 - Will recyclables be collected separately by material type, or mixed (containers and paper) together?

-- Encourage attendees to recycle
+- Encourage attendees to recycle and compost

 - Most people want to do the right thing.
 Make it easy for them to recycle beverage containers or to compost leftover food, and they’ll be happy to help.